ssarahyao/DS-2020-Final-Project/README.md

     ## 4 Canned     1.39        1.25    0.727    12
     ## 5 Frozen     1.43        1.34    0.342     6

+From this table, we see that when comparing mean and median cup-equivalent prices, juice is the cheapest fruit form, while frozen fruit is the most expensive.
+A chart below will help further illustrate this pattern for analysis.

 ``` r
 # Boxplot comparing price distributions across forms
 ggplot(clean, aes(x = Form, y = CupEquivalentPrice, fill = Form)) +